betterscientificsoftware/bssw.io/CuratedContent/AiCodingAgentsWhatWorks.md

 * **Provide Clear Instructions:** Be specific in your prompts to the AI agent, not only about what needs to be done but also how.

-* **Treat Them Like New Engineers:** Current LLMs often need more hits and context than a regular software engineering.
+* **Treat Them Like New Engineers:** Current LLMs often need more hits and context than regular human software engineers.

 * **Be Prepared to Restart:** Don't hesitate to discard code and begin anew if the agent veers off track.
-LLM-driven agents can get stuck in a rut and not be able to work themselves of bad situation.
+LLM-driven agents can often get stuck in a rut and not be able to work themselves of bad situations.

 * **Always Review Code:** This is paramount, as agents can hallucinate, duplicate code, or misinterpret instructions.
 Adopt a "trust but verify" approach, ensuring a human remains responsible for every change.